fpsvogel/reading/README.md

 <h1 align="center">Reading</h1>

-Reading parses a CSV reading list into an array of Ruby hashes containing the data of items (such as books) listed in the CSV file.
+Reading parses a CSV reading log into an array of Ruby hashes containing the data of items (such as books) listed in the CSV file.
 [My personal site's Reading page](https://fpsvogel.com/reading/) is built using this gem.

 ### Table of Contents